JvanKatwijk/drm-receiver/README.md

 Top left of the widget the frequency offset is indicated, the total offset can be obtained by adding the two numbers.

-The label tells that the picture is taken from a (recorded) transmission of "the voice of Nigeria"
+The label tells that the picture is taken from a transmission of RadioRomaniaIntl.

 The "scope" with the yellow arrows gives an impression on the amount with which the signal has to be corrected.
 In the frequency domain